anaef/nginx-lws/doc/Directives.md

 Context: server, location

 Sets the maximum number of Lua states per worker process and location.
 If more concurrent requests arrive than *max_states*, the requests are queued until a Lua state becomes available.
-A value of `0`, the default, turns off this logic, making the number of Lua states unrestricted.
+The default *max_states* is `32`.
+A value of `0` turns off this logic, making the number of Lua states unrestricted.
 The queue accepts up to *max_requests* requests.
 A 503 Service Unavailable status is returned if the queue overflows.
-A value of `0`, the default, turns off this logic, making the queue unrestricted.
+The default *max_requests* is `256`.
+A value of `0` turns off this logic, making the queue unrestricted.
 You can use the `k` and `m` suffixes with *max_states* and *max_requests* to set multiples of 1024 or 1024², respectively.

 ### lws_max_memory *max_memory*